Do you really need that refund?

 The stock market is reeling.
 Millions of people are out of work because of forced closures and cancellations.
 Concerts and ballgames are canceled.
 Groups larger than 10 are not allowed anywhere.

 Venice Theatre’s ghost light is the only light on either of its two stages because large gatherings are not allowed currently.
-Tickets have been sold for the current season, the international festival that was to be held in June, summer stock and event the 2020-21 season which was announced not that long ago — when things were still normal.
+Tickets have been sold for the current season, the international festival that was to be held in June, summer stock and even the 2020-21 season, which was announced not that long ago — when things were still normal.

-Venice was not hit by a hurricane, nor a tornado such as the one on St. Patrick’s Day in 1985 that destroyed homes and even the Publix store on U.S. 41 north of Shamrock.
+Venice was not hit by a hurricane, nor a tornado such as the one on St. Patrick’s Day in 1985 that destroyed homes and damaged the Publix Supermarket then on U.S. 41 north of Shamrock.

 Imagine you own a bar or restaurant or flower shop or run the art center or Venice Theatre.
-Groups of more than 10 are not allowed.
-If you have a restaurant, you can only fill half your tables — assuming there are patrons willing to chance leaving their homes.
+If you have a restaurant, you can only offer take-out or delivery service, assuming there are patrons willing to chance leaving their homes.
 You still have basic business expenses that are not going away.
 Unless you have business disruption insurance, you are pretty much on your own for this calamity.

 Hourly employees are suddenly out of work.
 Few of those people are likely to have enough savings to tide them over for a few weeks, let alone several months.